dleidert/www.wgdd.org/_posts/2019-11-10-salsa-skip-ci.md

 ---
 lang: en
 title: Skipping the CI build job on salsa.debian.org
-author: dleidert
 description: >-
   To skip CI build jobs on the gitlab-powered platform salsa.debian.org you can either use a special commit message note or the git command line push option ci.skip.
 category:
   - debian
   - planet-debian
 tags:
   - gitlab
   - salsa.d.o
   - packaging
   - ci
   - git
 ---

 The salsa-ci team offers [pre-written CI jobs][salsa-ci] to build and test your